sapph2c/capstone/README.md

 Once this is done, install Tailscale on both machines, as well as your host that you will be running Ansible from.

+TODO:
+- Add dependency installation for compiling the Windows malware on debian in the Ansible tasks.
+- Add information for generating deepseek API key.
+- Add information for modifying the Jenksinfile and setting up Jenkins

 > [!NOTE]
 > Download link for Tailscale can be found here: https://tailscale.com/download